grammarly/rocker-compose/README.md

 ```

 # Patterns
-Here is the list of the most common problems with multi-container applications and ways how you can solve it with rocker-compose.
+Here is a list of the most common problems with multi-container applications and ways you can solve them with `rocker-compose`.

 ### Data volume containers
 By design, containers are transient.
 Most of the tools for containerized applications are built expecting your apps to respect this rule.
 Your container can be dropped and created from scratch any time.
-For example, to update the image some container is running, you have to remove container and create an new one.
+For example, to update the image some container is running, you have to remove container and create a new one.
 This is a property of **immutable infrastructure**.
-In Docker, every container have its own dedicated file system by default it is removed along with the container.
-There is `VOLUME` directive, which creates a separate data volume associated with the container and is able to stay alive after container removal.
+In Docker, every container has its own dedicated file system, and by default it is removed along with the container.
+There is a `VOLUME` directive, which creates a separate data volume associated with the container that is able to persist after container removal.
 But there is no way to re-associate the old detached volume with a new container.

-A known pattern to workaround containers transient properties while not losing persistent data is to make a "data volume container" and mount it's volumes to your application container.
+A known pattern to workaround containers transient properties while not losing persistent data is to make a "data volume container" and mount its volumes to your application container.
 ```yaml
 namespace: wordpress
 containers: